Foundation Apprenticeships

 Young people aged 16-18 who do not hold a Level 1 or Level 2 English and maths qualification will be required to study towards the relevant qualification.
 More detail can be found within the funding rules.

-Employer incentive
+Employer payment

 Employers can receive up to £2,000 to help with the costs of taking on a young person for a foundation apprenticeship and supporting their progression.